ahn132/ahn132/README.md

 ### Hi there 👋

+### I'm Sun and I'm a student at Purdue University studying computer science

 <!--
 **ahn132/ahn132** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.